 Two weeks later, a friend in the house was applying for jobs elsewhere as he was desperate to leave.
 Ash and another friend, Sam, were quite happy to go with him.
 Why?
-Because there were only four of them doing a job that five people had been doing, with 20 extra stables, and they had been told they’d be fired if they didn’t speed up to the same as before.
+Because there were now only four of them doing a job that five people had been doing, with 20 extra pop-up stables, and they had been told they’d be fired if they didn’t speed up to the same as before.

 So our friend found some farm jobs in a town none of us had ever heard of, Mildura.
 We told the manager that we were thinking of leaving – and he told us we could work the rest of the day and leave tomorrow.
 This time, I didn’t even care.
 We had wanted to stay a few more days, but why stay somewhere you’re not even appreciated?